-Labyrinthitis is an inner ear infection that affects your balance.
-It's sometimes called vestibular neuritis.
-It usually gets better by itself within a few weeks.
+Labyrinthitis and vestibular neuritis are types of inner ear infection that affect your balance.
+They usually get better on their own within a few weeks.

 Check if you have labyrinthitis